GenX: Neurotoxicity and developmental effects

 Two 2023 studies have identified potential neurotoxic effects of GenX, particularly during critical developmental windows.
 Pre-differentiation exposure of human dopaminergic-like neurons (SH-SY5Y cells) to low-dose GenX (0.4 and 4 μg/L) resulted in persistent alterations in neuronal characteristics.
 The study reported significant changes in nuclear morphology, chromatin arrangement, and increased expression of the repressive marker H3K27me3, which is associated with neurodegeneration.

 These changes were accompanied by disruptions in mitochondrial function and an increase in intracellular calcium levels, which are critical markers of neuronal health.
 Notably, GenX exposure led to altered expression of α-synuclein, a protein closely linked to the development of Parkinson's disease.
 The findings suggest that developmental exposure to GenX may pose a long-term risk for neurodegenerative disorders, particularly Parkinson's disease, due to its impact on key neuronal processes.

+A 2024 study in Environmental Science & Technology further investigated GenX neurotoxicity using Drosophila melanogaster and astrocyte models.
+The authors reported motor deficits and proteomic changes in GenX-exposed fly brains, including alterations in pathways related to metabolism, immune signaling, and GABA-associated processes.
+Follow-up experiments in astrocytes suggested that GenX exposure may impair mitochondrial function and promote neuroinflammatory responses, providing a possible glial mechanism linking GenX exposure to nervous-system effects.